physics-paul/mfi-assignment5/README.md

 - <img height='15' src="https://raw.githubusercontent.com/physics-paul/mfi-assignment5/master/2calc4.png"> represents the volatility of the firm's market capitalization E over the past year.
 - <img height='15' src="https://raw.githubusercontent.com/physics-paul/mfi-assignment5/master/2calc3.png"> represents the volatility of the firm's assets over the past year using the naive method.

-Now, from these calculations, and according to the Black-Sholes theory we can calculate the PD as
+Now, from these calculations, and according to the Black-Scholes theory we can calculate the PD as

 <p align="center">
   <img height='80' src="https://raw.githubusercontent.com/physics-paul/mfi-assignment5/master/2calc5.png">